johnkorzhuk/grabient/README.md

 # Grabient

-Generate UI to generate linear gradient
+UI to generate linear web gradient

 ## To dos
   - [ ] add prop validation with flow